Telegram (software): Business

-Advertising and paid features
+Advertising and monetization

 Telegram has stated that the company will never serve advertisements in private chats.
-In late 2020, Durov announced that the company was working on its own ad platform, and will integrate non-targeted ads in public one-to-many channels, that already sell and display ads in the form of regular messages.
-Ads began to appear in channels with more than 1000 followers in October 2021.
+In late 2020, Durov announced that the company was working on its own ad platform, and would integrate non-targeted ads in public one-to-many channels, that already were selling and displaying ads in the form of regular messages.
+Ads from Telegram's "Sponsored Messages" platform began to appear in channels with more than 1000 followers in October 2021.

 In late 2020, Durov announced that Telegram will consider adding paid features aimed at enterprise clients.
 According to him, these features will require more bandwidth and the added cost will be covered by the feature prices, in addition to covering some of the costs incurred by regular users.

-On 10 June 2022, Durov announced via his official channel that Telegram Premium would launch later the same month.
-The optional paid subscription gives users a doubled file upload limit from 2 GB to 4 GB, numerous increases in other limits such as the number of pinned chats and folders, access to extra stickers and reactions and some exclusive features.
-Accounts that purchase a Premium subscription are marked with a purple star next to the user's name by default, which can be changed to any emoji of the user's choice.
-Telegram Premium was launched on 19 June 2022 with regional pricing.

-Pay per view bots

-2022 Telegram canceled a bot monetization upgrade program because Apple demanded a cut.
+In June 2024, Telegram launched Telegram Stars to facilitate in-app purchases of digital goods and services, in compliance with policies from the App Store and Play Store.
+Following the launch of Stars, Telegram released several updates to their functionality, such as allowing Stars to be used to unlock media in channels or to buy gifts for other users.

+In December 2024, Telegram CEO Pavel Durov announced that Telegram had reached profitability, due to significant growth in Premium subscriptions and Telegram ad sales, assisted by the other monetization features launched throughout 2024.